MTAG: Modal-Temporal Attention Graph for Unaligned Human Multimodal Language Sequences

 \subsubsection{Dynamic Edge Pruning}

-Our graph formulation models all-to-all interactions for all 27 edge types.
+Our graph formulation models interactions for all 27 edge types.
 This design results in a very large number of edges in the graph, making the computation graph difficult to fit into GPU memories.
 More importantly, when there are so many edges, it is hard to avoid some of these edges from inducing spurious correlations and distracting the model from focusing on the truly important interactions \citep{Lee2019SelfAttentionGP, knyazev2019understanding}.
-It has been shown in these previous work that pruning serves as an effective regularization for graph learning problems.
-This observation motivates us to use an edge pruning technique to reduce memory consumption and to regularize the model.
-We propose a simple method: Dynamically prune edges with low attention weight.
-Specifically, after each layer of MTGAT, we have the attention weight $\alpha_{[h],i,j}$ for each attention head $h$ for each edge $(i,j)$.
+To address these challenges, we propose to dynamically prune edges as the model learns the graph.
+Specifically, after each layer of \CoolName, we have the attention weight $\alpha_{[h],i,j}$ for each attention head $h$ and for each edge $e_{ij}$.
 We take the average of the attention weights over the attention heads:

-Then, we sort $\overline{\alpha}_{i,j}$ and delete $k\%$ edges with the smallest attention weights, where $k$ is a hyperparameter.
-These deleted edges will no longer be calculated in the next MTGAT layer.
-Our ablation study in Section \ref{sec:albation_pruning} empirically verifies the effectiveness of this approach.
+Then, we sort $\overline{\alpha}_{ij}$ and delete $k\%$ edges with the smallest attention weights, where $k$ is a hyperparameter.
+These deleted edges will no longer be calculated in the next \CoolName fusion layer.
+Our ablation study in Section \ref{sec:albation_pruning} empirically verifies the effectiveness of this approach by comparing to no pruning and random pruning.